JulianHysi/personal-blog/README.md

 1. install Docker (https://linuxize.com/post/how-to-install-and-use-docker-on-ubuntu-20-04/)
 2. hit `docker build -t personal_blog:latest` to build an image off of Dockerfile
 3. set environment variables (see section above)
-4. spin a container (see `docker_run.sh` for an example) and access the app on the given port
+4. spin a container (or hit `bash docker_run.sh`) and access the app on the given port